Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Topological defect networks

 \subsection{Defect networks}

 Manipulations of networks of topological defects is done by utilising the $ F$-symbols.
 Our convention for the $ F$-symbols are shown in \cref{fig:F-symbols}.
 Moreover, if any of the incoming defects $ a$, $ b$, $ c$ or $ d$ are the identity defect, denoted by $ 1$, then the corresponding $ F$-symbol is trivial.
-For consistency of defect network manipulations, the $ F$-symbols must satisfy the pentagon identity, \cref{fig:pentagon-identity}.
+For consistency of defect network manipulations, the $ F$-symbols must satisfy the so-called pentagon identity; see, for instance, Ref.~\cite{kojitaTopologicalDefectsOpen2018}.
+This requires that the $F$-symbols satisfy